pramananda2402/notifier/readme.md

-# here we upload all tested code where we can successfully connect to the api
+we write our code explanation here full documentation about code here